 Weather in the polar regions results from a complex interplay between numerous physical processes in and between the three major Earth system components: atmosphere, hydrosphere and cryosphere.
 Improvements in our forecasting capabilities therefore require the development and use of increasingly complex Earth system models to represent all relevant processes with sufficient accuracy.
 However, more complex models are also much harder to constrain and evaluate due to a corresponding increase in the degrees of freedom in such systems.
 This calls for continued enhancement of the observing system to inform further model validation and development, and to improve the determination of the initial conditions.

 A major finding from the PPP and YOPP has indicated that the key parameters for current conditions and forecast products in the polar regions are mainly surface wind speed and direction, swell height/frequency/direction, cloud conditions, precipitation, visibility and sea ice characteristics.
 These physical parameters are related to small-scale processes occurring in the BL between the atmosphere and ice-covered ocean/ice-covered land and perhaps also small-scale and high-gradient structures in the ocean.
 Most of these parameters are rather difficult or even impossible to derive from satellite measurements.
-It is therefore mandatory to improve operational observations focusing on these variables and on the provision of height-resolved (profile) measurements in the polar boundary layer.
+It is therefore mandatory to improve operational observations focusing on these variables and on the provision of profile[Secretariat] measurements in the polar boundary layer.
 This should also include measurements of fluxes of energy, momentum and water between atmosphere, ocean and snow/ice.

 To simulate these small-scale processes with greater fidelity, higher resolution numerical Earth system monitoring seems to be a necessary, but, unfortunately, not adequate condition.
 In order to estimate the origin of model biases or their impact, process-oriented model evaluations are required to take into account the possibility of compensating errors.
 It also appears to be important to improve the coupling between atmosphere, ocean and ice compartments of the models, especially for data assimilation.